13588112254/littlefs/DESIGN.md

 however the runtime would be abhorrent.
 We need to somehow collect multiple blocks each traversal.

-Looking at existing designs, some PC filesystems that use a similar "drop it on the floor" strategy actually store a bitmap of the entire storage in [RAM][ram].
+Looking at existing designs, some larger filesystems that use a similar "drop it on the floor" strategy store a bitmap of the entire storage in [RAM].
 This works well because bitmaps are surprisingly compact.
 We can't use the same strategy here, as it violates our constant RAM requirement, but we may be able to modify the idea into a workable solution.

 ```
 .----.----.----.----.----.----.----.----.----.----.----.----.